| |

 walking distance of the city centre.

-a range of vessels capabl of a variety of stunning
+With a range of vessels capabl of a variety of

 Be it on rivers, bays, channels or oceans, Navigators